hasadna/open-bus/doc/working_with_GTFS.md

 What's in the GTFS
 ------------------

 GTFS is the format used by the Ministry of Transport to publish planned public transport trips data.
-It's a set of data tables, published in csv files, and compresses together in a zip file.
+It's a set of data tables, published in csv files, and compressed together in a zip file.

 The data in the GTFS includes: